digital-canvas/cw-docs/platform-information/your-subscription-and-billing.md

 ## Cancelled Accounts

 If your account has been cancelled due to a failed payment, you will no longer be able to accept orders.
-However, your store will still remain online and all your information will be kept.
+After 30 days the account and all data will be deleted.
+We will contact you before deleting the data.

 ## Re-Activating Your Subscription